Does Insurance Cover My Stolen Car If I Left the Keys Inside?

 If you don’t have comprehensive coverage and would like to add it, it’s easy to work with an independent insurance agent to add the coverage.

 Will my insurance company pay the full value of my car if it’s stolen?
-What if the theft happened because of something I did, like leave the keys inside?
+What if the theft happened because of something I did, like leaving the keys inside?

 Actual cash value isn’t what you paid for your car.
-It’s the replacement cost minus depreciation, a.k.a. the amount of value your car loses each year due to age and wear and tear.
-Cars depreciate quickly, so the limit can plunge pretty fast on older cars.
+It’s the replacement cost minus depreciation (the amount of value your car loses each year due to age and wear and tear).
+Cars depreciate quickly, so the actual cash value can plunge quickly on older cars.

 Additionally, if your insurance policy has a deductible, then you will need to pay it before getting your insurance payout.
 If the actual cash value of your car is $10,000 and your deductible is $500, then you will receive $9,500.
 You’ll have to pay that $500 yourself when you replace your car.

 Liability coverage will never cover a stolen car.
 Only comprehensive coverage will, whether or not you leave your keys inside.
-Comprehensive coverage is great to have: In addition to theft, it also covers natural disasters, collisions with wild animals like deer, and vandalism.
+Comprehensive coverage is helpful to have.
+In addition to theft, it also covers damage due to natural disasters, hail damage, collisions with wild animals like deer, vandalism, and more.

 A quick call or email to an independent insurance agent will get the ball rolling.
-They can help you fill out paperwork, find discounts, and generally make the process as painless as possible.
+They can help you fill out paperwork and find discounts and can generally make the process as painless as possible.

 Share this page on Twitter Share this page on Facebook Share this page on LinkedIn